 Paul holds an Honours Bachelor of Arts degree in Economics and Industrial Relations from the University of Toronto and a certificate in Cyber-Security from Harvard University.
 He possesses a unique mix of Business, Technology and Risk Management experience, combined with global organization and industry awareness, and Regulatory involvement.
 Paul is a purveyor of thought-leadership, the innovation agenda and emerging technology, both internally and as an industry speaker.
 He is passionate about community and active-living, charitable giving and support, and participates in several health science and cultural education events.

-Paul was appointed to the Joseph Brant Hospital Board in January 2021 and serves as Chair of the Digital Health Strategy Committee and member of the Quality Committee.
+Paul was appointed to the Joseph Brant Hospital Board in January 2021 and was appointed Vice Chair of the Board in June 2023.

 Margaret is a recently-retired Risk Management professional having worked with local organizations and the Government of Nunavut, Department of Health.